Margaret Ralston Gest: Biography

 From 1927 through 1960 Gest exhibited regularly at the Pennsylvania Academy of the Fine Arts.
 She was a member of the Philadelphia Water Color Club, the Contemporary Club, the North Shore Art Association, the Plastic Club, and the Woodmere Gallery.

 Gest lived most of the year in Philadelphia. spending summers in Gloucester, Massachusetts.
-She died in 1965.
+She died in 1965 and was interred at Laurel Hill Cemetery in Philadelphia.

 Legacy

 In 1977 her library was auctioned at Sotheby's in London.